Update

 Rocky View County is committed to ensuring that aggregate extraction is conducted safely and responsibly within the region.
 As part of the Aggregate Resource Plan Project, the County is implementing initiatives to improve the management of aggregate operations.

-Members of the public are invited to review and provide their feedback on the following aggregate management initiatives:
+Members of the public were invited to review and provide their feedback on the following aggregate management initiatives:

 - Performance Standards